dwallgren/atpsoft-web/_news/announcement_2.md

 inline: false
 ---

 We just released the first version of Jade Tasks.
-Please check it out and give us feedback.
+Please check it out and give us feedback!